Toronto Metropolitan University's Independent Student Newspaper Since 1967

 Trigger Warning: This story contains mention of suicide and mental distress

-On the morning of New Year’s Eve 2022, Jessica Sharkey’s twin sister Brooke had gone to visit their mother in Georgetown, Ont.
+On the morning of New Year’s Eve 2022, *Jessica’s twin sister Brooke had gone to visit their mother in Georgetown, Ont.
 When she arrived, she realized her coat and medication were gone and her mother was nowhere to be found.
 As the girls looked back on their mother’s home security camera footage from the previous evening, they saw her being restrained and escorted out of the house by police.
 They later discovered their mother, who had called a suicide helpline the night before, was taken to a hospital.

-Sharkey proceeded to call nine hospitals in an attempt to locate her mother before finding her at Oakville Memorial Hospital in Oakville, Ont.
+Jessica proceeded to call nine hospitals in an attempt to locate her mother before finding her at Oakville Memorial Hospital in Oakville, Ont.
 Despite being her emergency contact, she was not notified about her whereabouts.

 The second-year professional communications student has always had an extremely close relationship with her mother, especially following her parent’s separation last summer.
 In the fall following the split, her mother found her health deteriorating.
-In addition to suffering from anxiety, Sharkey’s mother also struggles with depression, along with colitis and hyperthyroidism, which heightens the severity of her mental health issues.
+In addition to suffering from anxiety, Jessica’s mother also struggles with depression, along with colitis and hyperthyroidism, which heightens the severity of her mental health issues.

 According to Mayo Clinic, hyperthyroidism is a condition that occurs due to an overactive thyroid which can result in weight loss, hand tremors and an irregular heartbeat, among other symptoms.
 Also according to the clinic, colitis is an inflammatory bowel disease which can cause abdominal pain, cramping, weight loss and other symptoms.